omichelsen/ole.michelsen.dk/src/blog/how-to-take-screenshots-with-puppeteer-and-jest.md

 	>
 </picture>

-If you want to capture just a single component (could be a button or a whole table), replace the above line `await page.screenshot(...)` with this:
+If you want to capture just a single component (could be a button or a whole table), replace the line `await page.screenshot(...)` with this:

 ```js
 // take a screenshot of the input component